Skip to content

 • state legal-hemp sourced (even if not “Farm Bill” compliant); or

+Non-cannabis source CBD products?
 Beware claims that CBD is from a non-cannabis source and therefore legal.
 Although theoretically possible, claims of commercially available, non-cannabis sourced CBD lack credibility, proof or factual support.
 It’s just not commercially feasible, at least to date.
 Beware claims made to the contrary.

-Minnesota State Laws
+HEMP CBD – Minnesota Laws

 General rule:

-Under 2018 Minnesota law, anything sourced from “marijuana,” was marijuana and a crime to sell or possess in any amount.
+Under 2018 Minnesota law, anything “sourced” from “marijuana,” was marijuana and a crime to sell or possess in any amount.
+But under a change in 2019, any cannabis product 0.3 percent THC of less is now “hemp” and legal to possess.

 Exceptions:

 There is no law that specifically addresses the legal status of CBD itself, in Minnesota.
-And since 2019, its legal status depends entirely upon its THC level.
+And since 2019, its legal status depends entirely upon its coincident THC level.

-Non-“marijuana” sources of CBD: Industrial hemp
+Non-marijuana sources of CBD: Industrial hemp

 The definition is in the Minnesota “Industrial Hemp Development Act.”
 Minnesota Statutes Chapter 18K (2018):

-“18K.02 DEFINITIONS.
-Subd.
-3. “Industrial hemp” means the plant Cannabis sativa L. and any part of the plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basisIndustrial hemp is not marijuana as defined in section 152.01, subdivision 9.
+“Subd.
+3. ‘Industrial hemp’ means the plant Cannabis sativa L. and any part of the plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.
+Industrial hemp is not marijuana as defined in section 152.01, subdivision 9.

 Subd.
-4. “Marijuana” has the meaning given in section 152.01, subdivision 9.
+4. ‘Marijuana’ has the meaning given in section 152.01, subdivision 9.”

 18K.03 AGRICULTURAL CROP; POSSESSION AUTHORIZED.

-While Minnesota law is clear; federal laws were a mess
+Minnesota law clear; federal law a mess

-But Minnesota law drew a bright line.
+Minnesota law on hemp was cleaner than federal law in that it avoids the convoluted federal “notwithstanding …” layered definitions and non-enforcement laws.
+Minnesota law drew a bright line.
 Above the 0.3 percent on a dry weight basis THC threshold – it’s “marijuana.”
 But below that threshold it’s “industrial hemp.”
+And “industrial hemp is not marijuana.”

 Though, as discussed above, Minnesota should consider increasing the THC threshold to one percent, as West Virginia has done.
 After all, this would allow safer, quality hemp-CBD.
 And it would help solve some of the problems we are seeing today with CBD products.